Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 Where "TLS" or "RADIUS/TLS" is mentioned, the specification only applies to RADIUS/TLS, where "DTLS" or "RADIUS/DTLS" is mentioned it only applies to RADIUS/DTLS.

 Server implementations MUST support both RADIUS/TLS and RADIUS/DTLS.
-Client implementations SHOULD implement both, but MUST only implement one of RADIUS/TLS or RADIUS/DTLS.
+Client implementations SHOULD implement both, but MUST implement at least one of RADIUS/TLS or RADIUS/DTLS.

 # Changes to RADIUS